PalisadoesFoundation/talawa-docs/docs/internships/github/application-process.md

 ### Submitting Your Final Proposal

-Submit your final applications on the GitHub Externship web site.
+Submit your final applications on the GitHub Externship website.